Cyclist hit by a car compensation claim.

 How do I begin the legal claims process for my cycling accident, or being knocked off my bike by a car?

 Have you been a cyclist hit by a car?
 Or knocked off your bike by a car?
 Once you have left the scene, you have only to get in touch with MG Legal at any of our offices, by any means you choose.
 We will quickly assess your case with you in a short, friendly telephone call and one of our specialist cycling personal injury solicitors will assess the merits of the case and explain the basics of the claims process to you.
 If you are happy to proceed, you will be sent our bespoke Claim Form and our Conditional Fee Agreement (no win, no fee agreement) to complete, which will let us get the ball rolling on your claim.

 We believe that our success rate, which is over 99% of all accepted claims ending with a positive outcome for our clients, speaks for itself.
 To discuss your case, get in touch with MG Legal today and we will be happy to help you achieve the justice you deserve as a cylist hit by a car in your personal injury claim

 Do MG Legal accept cyclist injury claims on a No Win No Fee basis for a cyclist hit by a car?

 Yes, MG Legal accept all of our road traffic accident personal injury claims on a NO WIN NO FEE basis.
-If you are a cyclist who has been involved in a road bike accident or a collision with a vehicle, MG Legal's team of cyclist injury experts are here to assist you, and we will accept your claim for personal injury, on a no win no fee basis.
-Some of our team are avid cyclists too, and we know, from first-hand experience, the dangers faced by cyclists on the roads in the UK.
+If you are a cyclist who has been hit by a car or knocked off my bike by a car, MG Legal's team of cyclist injury experts are here to assist you, and we will accept your claim for personal injury, on a no win no fee basis.
+Some of our team are avid cyclists too, and we know from first-hand experience, the dangers faced by cyclists on the roads in the UK.